An honest Harvey AI review for 2026: hype vs. reality

 Is Harvey AI just for big law?
 Alternatives for agile teams

 After a close look, the conclusion is pretty clear: Harvey AI is an impressive and powerful platform built almost exclusively for the very top of the market.
-Its business model, with its high costs, hidden pricing, and long sales cycle, makes it a non-starter for most teams who need to move fast and prove value without a massive budget.
+Its business model, with high costs, hidden pricing, and a long sales cycle, makes it a non-starter for most teams who need to move fast and prove value without a massive budget.
+That is exactly why my Harvey AI alternatives roundup keeps growing.

 Most of us today just need an AI solution that is: